-A match is played by two teams, each consisting of not more than 5 players with a maximum of 5 or 7 players, depending on the competition rules.
+A match is played by two teams, each with a maximum of 5 or 7 players, depending on the competition rules.
 At most one player per team on the field may be designated as goalkeeper, the others are all field players.
 When playing at full strength, a team must have a goalkeeper on the field.